-Why Low-Volatility Stocks Outperform: Market Evidence on Systematic Risk Versus Mispricing
+The Low-Volatility Anomaly: Market Evidence on Systematic Risk versus Mispricing

 Hong Kong University of Science & Technology (HKUST)

-We explore whether the well publicized anomalous returns associated low-volatility stocks can be attributed to market mispricing or to compensation for higher systematic risk.
-Our results, conducted over a 46 year study period (1962-2008), indicate that the high returns related to low-volatility portfolios cannot be viewed as compensation for systematic factor risk.
-Instead, the excess returns are more likely to be driven by market mispricing as perhaps associated with an imperfection such as some investor irrationality connected with volatility.
+We explore whether the well publicized anomalous returns associated with low-volatility stocks can be attributed to market mispricing or to compensation for higher systematic risk.
+Our results, conducted over a 46 year study period (1966-2011), indicate that the high returns related to low-volatility portfolios cannot be viewed as compensation for systematic factor risk.
+Instead, the excess returns are more likely to be driven by market mispricing connected with volatility as a stock characteristic.

 Date posted: January 13, 2011 ; Last revised: July 16, 2016